… or Amigaaaaaaaahhhh !

-In order to achieve such mod in a 6A mobo, two jumper pads (JP2 and JP7A) has to be connected to a dual 3-way-switch.
-First jumper pad (JP2) is located between Agnus PLCC socket and CPU socket.
+To achieve such mod in a 6A mobo, two jumper pads (JP2 and JP7A) have to be connected to a dual 3-way-switch.
+The first jumper pad (JP2) is located between the Agnus PLCC socket and CPU socket.
 It enables/disables more than 512KiB of onboard CHIP RAM.

-Second jumper pad (JP7A) is located near expansion port and it simply responsible for turning on and off expantion port.
+The second jumper pad (JP7A) is located near the expansion port and it is simply responsible for turning on and off the expansion port.

-Both jumper pads has bridges by default and both bridges has to be cut/desoldered.
+Both jumper pads have bridges by default and both bridges have to be cut/desoldered.

-Jumper JP2 has three pads and all of 'em has to be connected to a 3-way-switch.
+Jumper JP2 has three pads and all of ’em have to be connected to a 3-way-switch.

-The easiest way to describe changes needed is:
+The easiest way to describe the changes needed is: